numworks/epsilon/external_apps/README.md

 Anyone can now install it on their calculator from the [NumWorks online uploader](https://my.numworks.com/apps).

 ## Try your app on an Epsilon simulator

+An a simulator, you can test and debug your app more easily.

 ### Setup